khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

 </dependencies>
 ````

+>You can check [the available database containers](https://www.testcontainers.org/modules/databases/) provided by testcontainers
+or check how to create a [custom one](https://www.testcontainers.org/features/creating_container/).

 The project dependencies are setup.
 Let's write some Java code.

 ## Test Template Invocation Context Provider

-To work with test template in JUnit 5. we will need to implement  *TestTemplateInvocationContextProvider* interface which will provides the invocation context
+To work with test template in JUnit 5, an implementation of  *TestTemplateInvocationContextProvider* interface which will provides the invocation context
-to tests.
+to tests is needed.

-In the test sources folder we create *DatabaseInvocationContextProvider* class that implement the *TestTemplateInvocationContextProvider*
+In the test sources folder, create *DatabaseInvocationContextProvider* class that implement the *TestTemplateInvocationContextProvider*
 and handle the database containers downloads, start and stop.

-Let's walk through the code to see how we can handle that.
+Let's walk through the code to see how this can be handled.

 ````
 package io.github.khabali;